Optimal higher-order convergence rates for parabolic multiscale problems: Numerical Homogenization

 \subsection{Model problem}

 We consider the parabolic partial differential equation (PDE)

-where $\Omega\subset\R^d$ is an open and bounded Lipschitz domain, $\Gamma=\partial \Omega$ denotes the (Dirichlet) boundary of $\Omega$, and $T>0$.
-We have in mind coefficients $A$ that are highly oscillatory on a fine scale $0<\varepsilon\ll 1$, and be as general as $A\in \Space{L}{\Omega}[\infty]$, with positive lower and upper bounds $0<\alpha\leq A(x)\leq\beta<\infty$ for a.e.~$x\in\Omega$.
+where $\Omega\subset\R^d$ is an open and bounded Lipschitz domain, $\Gamma=\partial \Omega$ denotes the (Dirichlet) boundary of $\Omega$, and $T>0$. {Further, for simplicity we assume that~$\Omega$ may be decomposed into $d$-rectangles. }We have in mind coefficients $A$ that are highly oscillatory on a fine scale $0<\varepsilon\ll 1$, and be as general as $A\in \Space{L}{\Omega}[\infty]$, with positive lower and upper bounds $0<\alpha\leq A(x)\leq\beta<\infty$ for {almost every}~$x\in\Omega$.
 In our current setting, $A$ is assumed to be constant in time.
 In general, matrix-valued coefficients may also be considered, but for simplicity we restrict ourselves to scalar coefficients.
 For the discretization we introduce the weak formulation of the parabolic PDE~\eqref{eq:heat_model_problem}, which seeks a function $u$ that solves